 Wondering how the suit and software works?

-The suit and product of over 30 years worth of work by LNTS founder Skip Latella who has long been interested in the possibility of online training and fitness, as well as idea of ‘virtual labs’.
+Working with affordable motion tracking suits and products for over 30 years worth of work by LNTS founder Skip Latella who has long been interested in the possibility of online training and fitness, as well as the idea of ‘virtual labs’.
 He says that since not everyone can have a sports scientist or physiotherapist with them for rehab or performance purposes, the LNTS suit works as an efficient and easily understood substitute.

 “Using the internet and using technology, [we can] visually show people how they can improve,” says Latella.